-Russ Heath is one to the finest artists in comic book history.
+Russ Heath is one of the finest artists in comic book history.
 In a career that began more than 70 years ago, he has worked for nearly every publisher.
 This Artist’s Edition Portfolio prints one of Heath’s most beautiful and notorious stories, “Yellow Heat!”
 Originally published in Vampirella #58 in 1977, “Yellow Heat” has been called Heath’s greatest work.
 It is reproduced here meticulously scanned from the original art, and collected in a hardcover portfolio case.

 - IDW Publishing, June 08, 2016

 - ISBN 9781631406201